OAI/OpenAPI-Specification/proposals/003_Clarify-Nullable.md

 We propose to clarify the 3.0 specification in the next patch release, to resolve these questions and align OpenAPI's Schema Object with JSON Schema's well-defined, constraint-based semantics.

-In our view, and consistent with the original intent, `nullable` should have a very limited, well-defined scope, optimized to satisfy a specific use case with minimal side effects.
+In our view, and consistent with the original intent, `nullable` should have a very limited, well-defined scope.
+It should satisfy the primary use case, i.e. allowing `null` in a typed schema, with minimal side effects.

 This is the proposed replacement for the `nullable` definition:
 <hr>